 Whole home comfort can have differing definitions for different homeowners, which makes sense given our own distinct comfort needs.
 However, there is always something that all homeowners have in their minds – the desire to be comfortable inside their home and prevent AC repair.
 For some it may be keeping a perfectly tuned thermostat to keep the air temperature just so, while others may be more focused on keeping their home’s indoor air quality at its optimum level.
 One thing that often goes unnoticed is the critical role that suitable moisture levels play in maintaining a comfortable home.
 That’s where a dehumidifier enters the picture.

-Most climates, like the one in Opelika, have times in which they are dry and others when it’s so humid that it feels like you should be in a rainforest.
+Most climates, like the one in Auburn and Opelika, have times in which they are dry and others when it’s so humid that it feels like you should be in a rainforest.
 While that may be a bit overstated, there are times when you recognize a change in the moisture levels, and you definitely notice when the humidity reaches an uncomfortable level.
 So instead of trying to cope with high humidity by changing your thermostat while your air conditioner is running, why not consider a dehumidifier?

 So how do you know if you have too much moisture in your home?
-Some of that is determined by where you live in Opelika.
+Some of that is determined by where you live in Auburn and Opelika.
 In some spots it can be pretty easy to target humidity problems, and sometimes they do a very good job at hiding.
 However, the most common pointers of too much moisture include: